serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 - a phased mother and at least one son or phased daughter, called type I families
 - an unphased mother and at least two between sons and phased daughters, called type II families

+Notably, females can be phased when their father is available: in this way, they will be virtually transformed into males, thus being allowed to take part to informative families.

 The function [`plot_family_graph`](LINK) can then be used to graphically represent the reported relationships between individuals within the same family.

 ```Python